sheldonucr/ucr-eecs168-lab/lab2/README.md

 ## Introduction

-In this tutorial, you will learn how to draw custom IC layout and simulate your design using 28/32/90nm technologies in Synopsys Custom Design Tools.
+In this tutorial, you will learn how to draw custom IC layout and simulate your design using 90nm technology in Synopsys Custom Design Tools.
 This tutorial includes the detail steps of schematic, layout, and simulation of designs.

 ## Part 5: Creating Layout (continues from lab1)